declassed-art/myacme/README.md

   A few clients I tried required email for some reason, although ACME protocol defines contacts as optional.
   It was odd to ask an email when I had no mail server yet.
   Later on I discovered an option in certbot that makes email optional, but here's another reason:
-* Certbot was too complicated for me to extend for my needs.
+* Certbot was too complicated for me to extend for my very basic needs.
 I wanted a simple tool and choosing a way to waste my time I preferred to learn RFC 8555 instead of certbot internals.

-So, this library is written from scratch by studying https://tools.ietf.org/html/rfc8555 and trying out Let's Encrypt staging and production environments.
+So, this client is written from scratch by studying https://tools.ietf.org/html/rfc8555 and trying out Let's Encrypt staging and production environments.
 It is based on `requests` and `cryptography` packages.